SebastianGau/text-summarizer-api/README.md

  - **Encryption and DNS**: Left to the URL, you can see your browser telling you that the website you are calling is 'insecure'.
 For productive use we need to generate a SSL certificate and bind it in our kubernetes ingress, e.g. by using [Let's Encrypt on Azure Kubernetes Service](https://docs.microsoft.com/de-de/azure/aks/ingress-tls).
 Additionally, we need a public DNS domain name to ensure our API is reachable by a human-readable name, e.g. under [https://myapi.mydomain.com](https://myapi.mydomain.com) instead of [http://20.50.224.251/docs](http://20.50.224.251/docs).
  - **Authentication and Authorization**: You normally do not want any user in the public internet to be able call your API - only authenticated users should be able to do this based on providing secrets.
 You can to this by coupling your API with [Azure Active Directory](https://azure.microsoft.com/de-de/services/active-directory/) or an external service like [keycloak](https://www.keycloak.org/).
  - **Securing the API from malicious Attackers**: Any website or API exposed to the public internet needs to be secured from malicious attackers.
 We need to take multiple measures ensuring that attackers can under no circumstances misuse our API.
 There are specialised software stacks ensuring that our API is safe from malicious attackers, e.g. to limit invocation frequency from a certain API consumer.
 They are e.g. available as cloud services, e.g. the [Azure WAF](https://azure.microsoft.com/de-de/services/web-application-firewall/).
+ - **DevOps and Automation**: The steps of bulding the container image and deploying to a runtime environment are normally automated after pushing changes to the source code repository.
+This is called [CI/CD](https://en.wikipedia.org/wiki/CI/CD).

 ##  4. <a name='PuttingitintoPractice'></a>Putting it into Practice